Atradius to host a virtual event on the impact of clean energy transition on global trade

 Businesses are facing a tipping point for clean energy transition, and the Atradius webinar is perfectly timed to suggest the way forward.
 Opportunities abound for companies that can transition quickly and smoothly, but they will have to jump many hurdles along the way.
 For example, the transition to clean energy will clearly require massive investments.
 But how will banks consider 'transition' data, and which criteria will they consider when funding future green projects?
 Do they have the liquidity to invest and are infrastructures ready for this?

 All these questions, and many others, will be debated during the upcoming event, and moderated by Daisy McAndrew (former Economics Editor and Chief Political Correspondent for ITV News).
 The panel members are all world renowned in their fields and include Christof Rühl (Senior Research Scholar at the Centre on Global Energy Policy at Columbia University), Robert Leportier (Head of Trade Credit Insurance at ArcelorMittal), Gido van Graas (Managing Director with responsibility for ING's New Energy Technologies at ING) and Dimitri Pelckmans (Atradius Head of Risk Belgium and Luxembourg.
-The event will be hosted by Claus Gramlich-Eicher, Atradius Chief Financial Officer.
+Claus Gramlich-Eicher, Atradius Chief Financial Officer, will host the event.

 Details of the event: